fullstack-development/blockchain-wiki-en/DeFi/vesting/README.md

 ## Conclusion

 And now, why is the last solution quite flexible?
-In startups, everything changes very rapidly, and it's impossible to completely hedge against it, but you can try to prepare.
+In startups, everything changes very rapidly, and it's impossible to completely hedge against it, but you can try to prepare yourself.
 In our case, the client made a decision to fundamentally change the initial concept.
 Firstly, the backend was largely responsible for sales, and secondly, share tokens now needed to be burned at any time and exchanged for NFTs.
 All this was disconnected from the vesting schedule.
 Moreover, base tokens also needed to be burned.

 The burning functionality led to a number of complex tasks, such as creating burning rounds and recalculating the vesting schedule.
 However, the main contract responsible for vesting (share token) was already ready for sales via the backend.
 It just needed to be created through the Vesting Manager contract, set up with a schedule, and assigned the backend address as the minter.